 - 5.7.1 The primary purpose of the hearing is to agree the action required to address disciplinary issues, or alternatively to establish whether the student can continue at College.
 If the student is under 18 years of age, his/her parents/carers and/or employer should be invited to the Hearing.
-Higher Education students may also request Student Union representation.
-It must be made clear to all students undergoing this stage of the process that the Disciplinary Hearing could result in their permanent exclusion from College. - 5.7.2 The hearing will be chaired by an Assistant Principal or nominated representative from outside of the study area.
+19 + students or Higher Education students may also request Student Union representation.
+It must be made clear to all students undergoing this stage of the process that the Disciplinary Hearing could result in their permanent exclusion from College. - 5.7.2 The hearing will be chaired by the Head of Student Experience or a nominated representative.
 The hearing will take place within 7 working days of the formal investigation being concluded.
 The student will be informed in writing of the allegation and action being taken and notifying them when the Disciplinary Hearing will be held.
-The Disciplinary Hearing may be re-arranged on one occasion. - 5.7.3 The Chair will convene a meeting to include the Assistant Principal (Student Support and Experience).
+The Disciplinary Hearing may be re-arranged on one occasion. - 5.7.3 The Chair will convene a meeting to include the Director (Student Support and Experience).
 Full minutes of the meeting will be taken and should be distributed to all present, wherever possible within 5 working days of the hearing.
-The outcome of Disciplinary Hearing will be communicated to relevant staff by the Chair. - 5.7.4 The Hearing will take into consideration the following: - The seriousness of the situation - The needs of other students - The needs of staff - The needs of the student concerned
+The outcome of Disciplinary Hearing will be communicated to relevant staff by the Chair. - 5.7.4 The Hearing will take into consideration the following: - The seriousness of the situation - The needs of other students

+- The needs of staff - The needs of the student concerned